willmccallion/math_library/README.md

 ## Key Features

 * **⚡ Performant:** Best-in-class scalar performance.
-For fundamental vector operations like dot and cross products, `vecmath` is on par with or faster than top-tier SIMD libraries.
+For fundamental vector operations like dot and cross products, `mathtools` is on par with or faster than top-tier SIMD libraries.
 See the [Performance](#performance) section for details.
 * **📦 Portable & `no_std`:** Fully compatible with `no_std` environments for use in embedded systems, WebAssembly, and OS development.
 The library is `no_std` by default.
 * **🎛️ Optional `serde` Support:** Easily serialize and deserialize all vector and matrix types by enabling the `serde` feature.
 * **🧑‍💻 Ergonomic API:** Uses standard Rust operators (`+`, `-`, `*`) for intuitive vector and matrix arithmetic.
 The API is designed to be clear, consistent, and easy to use.